Chasseur: French Army

-This branch of the French Army originated during the War of the Austrian Succession when, in 1743, Jean Chrétien Fischer was authorized by the Marshal de Belle-Isle to raise a 600 strong mixed force of infantry and cavalry.
-It was called Chasseurs de Fischer.
-During the remainder of the 18th century various types of light troops (troupes légères) were employed within the French army, either as independent units or as companies within existing regiments.
-In 1788, there were 8 battalions of chasseurs, and in March 1793 this was expanded to 21 battalions.
-The first battalions of Chasseurs raised by 1788 included:
+The chasseurs are a branch of the French Army that originated during the War of the Austrian Succession, when, in 1743, Jean Chrétien Fischer was authorised by the Marshal de Belle-Isle to raise a 600-strong mixed force of infantry and cavalry, which was called the Chasseurs de Fischer.

+During the remainder of the 18th century, various types of light troops (troupes légères) were employed within the French Army, either as independent units or as companies within existing regiments.
+In 1788, there were eight battalions of chasseurs, which was in March 1793 expanded to 21 battalions.
+The battalions of chasseurs in 1788 were the following: